 Inclusive cost estimating during the early stages of projects is important.
 Estimates should be refined regularly as scope definition improves.
 As projects move clear of alternatives and project limits are more accurately defined while design advances through development into the preliminary stages, cost estimate accuracy improves.
 Throughout this process it is critical to maintain a fully developed risk register with associated cost implications considered.
-Peer reviews, financial experts, and industry participation should be introduced in the preliminary stages of development to help address any missing elements and strengthen risk accuracy. [to be discussed in greater detail in Task 3 Assessment]
+Peer reviews, financial experts and industry participation should be introduced in the preliminary stages of development to help address any missing elements and strengthen risk accuracy.
+This will be covered with greater detail in the Task 3 Assessment.